edenethington/data_150/README.md

 # Wicked Problems

-Hi I'm Eden Ethington & this is my webpage for DATA100
+Hi I'm Eden & this is my webpage for DATA100